hapi-swagger/hapi-swagger/usageguide.md

 # Grouping endpoints with tags
 Swagger provides a tag object which allows you to group your endpoints in the swagger-ui interface.
-The name of the tag needs to match path of your endpoinds, so in the example below all enpoints with the path `/users`, `/store` and `/sum` will be group togther.
+The name of the tag needs to match path of your endpoints, so in the example below all enpoints with the path `/users`, `/store` and `/sum` will be group togther.
 Find out more about the [Tag Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#tagObject) on the OpenAPI spec site.
 ```Javascript
 let options = {